Blog Posts

 Categorize product data into your product taxonomy

-A well-organized product taxonomy helps us structure the product catalog and available categories in a way that leads to the least amount of “leakage” in buyer intent.
+A well-organized product taxonomy helps us structure the ecommerce product catalog and available categories in a way that leads to the least amount of “leakage” in buyer intent.
 Making sure the tree structure makes sense and products are placed in the right categories are both ways to better structure our product catalog.
 It’s no wonder that Forrester found that poorly architected sites sell 50% less than organized sites with solid product taxonomy.

-Clean & Accurate Data
+Clean & Accurate Product Catalog Data

 No potential buyer wants to view a product and see the wrong product title or model number based on what they see in the image.
 They also probably don’t want to read the description and feel even more confused because it’s too short or too confusing.
 Earning the trust of your buyers is a key part of building a strong brand and data integrity is a place to start.

-Making sure your product data is complete and descriptive is a huge part of product catalog optimization.
+Making sure your e-commerce product data is complete and descriptive is a huge part of product catalog optimization.
 Customers want to see product titles and descriptions that include key information about the product and answer any questions they might have.
 Product images should show the full range of product capabilities, designs, and sizing information if necessary.

 SEO Optimized Product Data